-Advocacy What is it? a reasoned argument that conveys se within the framework of the Why is it important? costs.
-They are expected to he deploy in assisting counsel or le upholding their duty to the court How does it help? rules and procedure, determ evidence and arguments, this s skill will be able to apply costs ine relevance and admissibility of ak on their feet and deliver with bounds of their ethical duties.
-Positive beh avioural indicators Negative behavioural indicators and oth 2.
+Advocacy What is it?
+The ability to present orally a reasoned argument that conveys the strengths of a client's case within the framework of the forum's rules.
+Why is it important? costs.
+They are expected to h deploy in assisting counsel or le upholding their duty to the court How does it help?
+People who demonstrate this skill will be able to apply costs rules and procedure, determine relevance and admissibility of evidence and arguments, think on their feet and deliver with confidence, always within the bounds of their ethical duties.
+Positive behavioural indicators Negative behavioural indicators and oth 2.
 Is rigord in a case in relati 3.
 Draws of weakne 4.
 Is able to respond question 5.
-Present and according of relevitions of relevitions of relations.
-7. Is professional etiquett 8.
-Takes in es arguments in a structured essible manner, making use ant evidence when to seek advice from or counsel essional and courteous, and accordance with the te of the particular forum estructions from the client Is unable to switch from a pre-prepared approach, either in terms of style of delivery or the order in which points are made Uses inappropriate or aggressive language Fails to appreciate the wider context (i.e. non-cost elements) of the case Fails to cite legal authorities, materials or procedural rules appropriately Fails to recognise and challenge inappropriate use of evidence by an opponent Allows the court to be misled arise 9.
-Recogni ses the boundaries of their faudience relating to costs
+Present and according of relevel.
+6. Knows winstruct 7.
+Is professacts in a etiquett 8.
+Takes in during parise 9.
+Recogni relevant knowledge of civil er litigation effectively ous in knowing all key issues e and the parties' arguments on to them out the strengths and sses of each party's case o think on their feet and I to opposing arguments and ons arguments in a structured essible manner, making use ant evidence when to seek advice from or counsel ssional and courteous, and accordance with the ce of the particular forum estructions from the client proceedings if novel issues sees the boundaries of their faudience relating to costs Is unable to switch from a pre-prepared approach, either in terms of style of delivery or the order in which points are made Uses inappropriate or aggressive language Fails to appreciate the wider context (i.e. non-cost elements) of the case Fails to cite legal authorities, materials or procedural rules appropriately Fails to recognise and challenge inappropriate use of evidence by an opponent Allows the court to be misled